 Three new COVID-19 cases in Coimbatore district

-The Health Department said that two persons recovered from the disease and the district had 17 active cases.
-The toll remained as 2,617 as no new deaths were reported.
+The Health Department said that one person recovered from the disease and the district had 21 active cases on Friday.
+The toll remained at 2,617 as no new deaths were reported.

-Tiruppur district did not report any new COVID-19 cases on Wednesday.
-The overall toll remained as 1,052 as no new deaths were reported by the Health Department and the district had two active cases.
+Tiruppur district did not report any new cases on Friday.
+The overall toll remained at 1,052 as no new deaths were reported by the Health Department and the district had two active cases.

 - Comments will be moderated by The Hindu editorial team.